aldebjer/pysim/dev/index.md

 ## Testing
 The tests are done automatically for each github push.
 They are done at [Travis CI](https://travis-ci.org/aldebjer/pysim) for Linux and [AppVeyor](https://ci.appveyor.com/project/aldebjer/pysim) for Windows.
-The environments use Python 3.5 to build for windows but Python 3.4 to build for Linux.
-This is due to the default setups of the build machines.
+The environments use Python 3.5 to build for both windows and Python.
 To perform the tests there is a test collection stored in the tests folder.
-These can be run either with nosetests or pytest.
+These can be run with pytest.

 ## Deploying
 Deployments are done to PyPi where there is a registered package for [PySim](https://pypi.python.org/pypi/pysim).
 The